goauthentik/authentik/website/docs/core/certificates.md

     Otherwise it will be imported as certificate.

 - If the file is called `fullchain.pem` or `privkey.pem` (the output naming of certbot), they will get the name of the parent folder.
-- Files can be in any arbitrary file structure, and can have extension.
+- Files can be in any arbitrary file structure, and can have any extension.
 - If the path contains `archive`, the files will be ignored (to better support certbot setups).

 ```